USS Ommaney Bay: Sinking

 Men struggling with the terrific blazes on the hangar deck soon had to abandon it because of the heavy black smoke from the burning planes and exploding .50 caliber ammunition.
 Destroyer escorts found it difficult to assist Ommaney Bay, because of the intense heat, the ammunition going off, and the real possibility that a catastrophic detonation could be triggered by the blaze.
 The destroyer Bell, attempting to maneuver into a position to fight the fires, collided with the carrier, damaging her port bridge wing.
 At 17:45, wounded crew began to be taken off the ship, and by 17:50 the entire topside area had become untenable.
 In addition, the stored torpedo warheads threatened to detonate at any time.
 The order to abandon ship was given.
 At 18:12, Captain Young was the last man to evacuate the burning wreck.
 At 18:18, the torpedoes stored in the aft end of the ship finally detonated, collapsing the flight deck and launching debris onto the destroyers who were rescuing survivors.
 Two crewmen from the Eichenberger aboard a motor whaleboat were struck and killed by airborne debris.

 At 19:58 the carrier was scuttled by a torpedo from the destroyer Burns, under orders from Admiral Jesse B. Oldendorf.
 A total of 95 Navy men were lost, and 65 men were wounded, including the two killed from Eichenberger.
 On 6 January and on 9 January, Columbia was struck by kamikaze attacks, killing seven survivors rescued from Ommaney Bay.
 As a replacement for the sunken carrier, Shamrock Bay was dispatched to support the landing on Lingayen Gulf.

+Discovery of wreck

+On July 10, 2023, the Naval History and Heritage Command at the Washington Navy Yard announced that two Australian diving firms had located the wreck in the Sulu Sea.
+Retired Rear Admiral Samuel J. Cox said that "wreckage had been spotted at the site and preliminarily examined several years ago...There’s no other escort carrier anywhere near there, so we were pretty sure that that’s what it was and where it was...
+Then this latest group was able to get down there and find enough features so that there’s absolutely no doubt.”